 The curriculum will focus heavily on developing skills to read information text.
 Fifth graders will use strategies to identify main ideas, to recognize relationships and interactions, and to compare/contrast events, ideas, concepts, and other information.
 Writing assignments and journals will, at times, tie into the writing/English and also the Social Studies curriculum.
 Students will continue to improve overall reading comprehension and to explain literary themes, character similarities and differences, as well as the importance of plot structure.
 Fifth graders will demonstrate comprehension and oral fluency in both poetry and prose.
 They will continue to participate in literature circles, and will have at least two long term literature assignments (book reports).

 Grade 5 Writing is a continuation and expansion of skills, themes, and concepts that were introduced in fourth grade.
-In fifth grade the students will continue to work on the writing process of taking an original or seed idea and developing it through careful editing to a final project.
-Students will write narrative, opinion, and informative/explanatory writing pieces.
+In fifth grade the students continue to work on the writing process of taking an original or seed idea and developing it through careful editing to a final project.
+Throughout the year, students will write narrative, opinion, and informative/explanatory writing pieces (as well as poetry).
 Students will conduct several short research projects gathering relevant information pertaining to a specific topic.
 In addition, students will present finished pieces to peers and an audience to continue to develop public speaking skills.
 Students will confer about their writing with guidance and support from a teacher and/or a peer conference to strengthen writing as needed by planning, revising, editing, rewriting or trying a new approach.
+Students practice editing and revising strategies consistently.

-We will be using the Sadlier Grammar Workshop.
+We will be using the Exercises in English program (Loyola Press).
 Through explicit instruction, ample practice, and immediate application of skills, students will master grade-appropriate conventions to improve their ability to communicate clearly and correctly in their writing.

 The following outlines some key writing instruction that will be presented throughout grades four and five: